 - (b) to examine the reports, if any, of the Comptroller and Auditor General on the Public Undertakings.

-- (c) to examine in the context of the autonomy and efficiency of the Public Undertakings whether the affairs of the Public Undertakings are being managed in accordance with sound business principles and prudent commercial practices.
+- (c) to examine in the context of the autonomy and efficiency of the Public Undertakings whether the affairs of the Public Undertakings are being managed by sound business principles and prudent commercial practices.

-- (d) such other functions vested in the Committee on Public Accounts and the Committee on Estimates in relation to the Public Undertakings as are not covered by clauses (a), (b) and (c) above and as may be allotted to the Committee by the Speaker from time to time.
+- (d) such other functions vested in the Committee on Public Accounts and the Committee on Estimates about the Public Undertakings as are not covered by clauses (a), (b), and (c) above and as may be allotted to the Committee by the Speaker from time to time.